The Effects of Perinatal Androgen Deprivation on Body Weight and Spatial Working Memory in Male Rats

 TLDR Blocking male hormones in baby rats improved memory and increased weight.

-The study investigated the effects of perinatal androgen deprivation on spatial working memory (SWM) and body weight in male Long-Evans rats (N=37) by administering flutamide to block androgen receptors during the perinatal period.
-The results indicated that rats in the flutamide-treated group (Group 1) exhibited improved SWM, as evidenced by greater choice accuracy in a Radial Arm Maze Test, and increased body weight compared to the control group (Group 2).
-Additionally, Group 1 had higher serum estrogen levels, suggesting a link between elevated estrogen, enhanced memory performance, and increased body weight.
+The study investigated the effects of perinatal androgen deprivation on spatial working memory (SWM) and body weight in male Long-Evans rats.
+A total of 37 rats were divided into two groups, with one group receiving flutamide to block androgen receptors during the perinatal period.
+On postnatal day 65, these groups were further divided into subgroups receiving finasteride, letrozole, or a vehicle.
+The results showed that rats treated with flutamide and finasteride or vehicle exhibited improved SWM, as evidenced by greater choice accuracy in a Radial Arm Maze Test.
+Additionally, the flutamide-treated group had increased body weight and higher serum estrogen levels compared to the control group, suggesting a link between body weight, memory, and estrogen levels.